 - 2 cups chopped chocolate, peanut or caramel Halloween candy (Tootsie Rolls work especially well) OR 1 cup chocolate chips plus 1 cup M&M’s

 - Preheat oven to 350 degrees.
-Using an ice-cream-scoop spoon dough onto greased cookie sheet.
+Using an ice-cream-scoop spoon dough onto a greased cookie sheet.
 Bake for 10-15 minutes until tops are no longer wet and cookies begin to color golden brown.

 - Cookies freeze well.